The Wytches

 The Wytches are an English rock band formed in 2011 in Peterborough.
 Following their formation, the band were based in Brighton.
 The band currently consists of singer-songwriter Kristian Bell, bassist Daniel Rumsey, keyboardist/guitarist Mark Breed and drummer Bhavin Thaker.

-Drummer Gianni Honey left the band in 2019.

 History

 Kristian Bell and Gianni Honey had previously played together in the Crooked Canes in their hometown of Peterborough.
 Honey was taught by former Morrissey drummer Spike T. Smith and played in local bands.

 Following the split of the Crooked Canes, the duo moved to Brighton to attend university and advertised around campus for a bassist.
 Daniel Rumsey was the only person to respond and joined the band.
 Rumsey was a singer-songwriter originally from Dorset who had fronted the "horror punk" band Fall Victim before moving to Brighton where he fronted Dan Rumsey & the Bitter End and the Voyage Andromeda.
 Initially called the Witches, the band changed the spelling to Wytches to make their band name more easily found on Google.
 The band also originally featured second guitarist Mark Breed, with whom Bell later started a side project with called the Mark and Kristian Band.

 The band released their debut single "Beehive Queen" in June 2013 via Hate Hate Hate Records and follow up single "Robe for Juda" in November 2013.
 In September 2013 the band released a low key limited edition cassette Thunder Lizard Revisited.
 The band released their debut US single "Crying Clown" (originally the b-side to the band's debut UK single) via Fat Possum Records in November 2013.